microsoft/vscode-docs/docs/python/tutorial-django.md

     ![Start debugging/continue arrow on the debug toolbar](images/django/debug-continue-arrow.png)

-1. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` URL in the Output window to open the browser and see that the app is running properly.
+1. `kbstyle(Ctrl+click)` the `http://127.0.0.1:8000/` URL in the terminal output window to open the browser and see that the app is running properly.

 1. Close the browser and stop the debugger when you're finished.
 To stop the debugger, use the Stop toolbar button (the red square) or the **Debug** > **Stop Debugging** command (`kb(workbench.action.debug.stop)`).